Looking for a decent community platform?

 Upfront bottom line

-Overall, based on my review, Circle is a solid choice for those looking to start a community and offer courses, with room for more improvements in marketing capabilities.
+👉 Overall, based on my hands-on experience, Circle is still a solid choice for those looking to build a thriving community and offer courses.
+Just be prepared to either pay extra for email marketing

 Community